LHCGreg/animerecs/README.txt

+﻿A new engine in development under /new.
+The goal is to have pluggable recommendation sources to make it as easy as possible for third parties to write and test recommendation algorithms.
+The current engine is extremely coupled to the animerecs algorithm.

-﻿To build and run the site for development, you will need to install the following:
+To build and run the site for development, you will need to install the following:

 - Microsoft Visual Web Developer 2010 Express
 - Microsoft Visual C# 2010 Express